-This through-train, well-structured programme allows students to graduate with an undergraduate and a postgraduate degree in 5 years as opposed to the customary 6-year requirement for completing the two degrees separately.
-It gives students the flexibility to opt out and graduate with either a BBA degree, or a BBA degree with a Minor in Law.
-The rigorous but flexible approach gives students options according to their interests, strengths and needs.
+The BBA-JD Programme allows students to graduate with an undergraduate and a postgraduate degree in 5 years, as opposed to the 6 years that would be required to complete the two degrees separately.
+At the same time, students have flexibility to opt out of the legal side of their studies and to graduate with either a BBA, or a BBA with a Minor in Law.
+This approach thus provides the flexibility necessary to allow students to customise the course according to their interests, strengths and needs.

 The New Hybrid, the New Elite

-To meet this need, CUHK Business School and Faculty of Law have joined hands to offer the new Bachelor of Business Administration (Integrated BBA Programme) and Juris Doctor Double Degree Programme (BBA-JD).
-It is an elite programme that provides students with a well-structured inter-disciplinary educational setting with parallel concentrations on business and legal studies.
-The Programme can make important contributions to the field by combining the strengths of the two Faculties to allow its students to acquire essential knowledge and practical skills in the two complimentary disciplines.
+To meet the growing need for expertise in both business and law, CUHK Business School and the Faculty of Law have joined hands to offer Bachelor of Business Administration (Integrated BBA Programme) and Juris Doctor Double Degree Programme (BBA-JD).
+The BBA-JD is an elite programme that provides students with a well-structured inter-disciplinary curriculum providing the space to study both business and legal studies in depth.
+The Programme can make important contributions to the field by combining the strengths of the two Faculties, to allow its students to acquire essential knowledge and practical skills in these two complimentary disciplines.

-Prof. Jyh-An Lee, a member of BBA-JD Programme Management Team and LLB Programme Director from the Faculty of Law, said, ‘Our BBA-JD Programme is the most valuable investment in many different aspects.
-We are looking for candidates who aspire to become business leaders with legal expertise or excel in a legal career focusing on complicated business issues.’
+Prof. Christopher Roberts, a member of BBA-JD Programme Management Team and LLB Programme Director from the Faculty of Law, said, ‘Our BBA-JD Programme is the most valuable investment in many different aspects.
+We are looking for candidates who aspire to become business leaders with legal expertise or excel in a legal career focusing on complex business issues.’

 The BBA-JD students will take a number of undergraduate law courses in the first three years of study.
 They will acquire the essential legal concepts commensurate with their study phases.
 The students then focus on professional legal studies from the fourth year, which will be challenging to the intellectually rigorous.

-The CUHK Business School and the Faculty of Law both have first-class teaching and learning facilities, student development teams and powerful online resources to support and maximize the students’ learning experience.
-This programme benefits from the pooling of over 140 and 45 faculty members from Business and Law, respectively.
-Academic advisors from the two Faculties offer an integrated student advising service to the BBA-JD students by providing guidance and advice on academic development and pastoral care throughout their course of study.
+CUHK Business School and the Faculty of Law both have first-class teaching and learning facilities, student development teams and powerful online resources to support and maximize students’ learning experiences.
+This programme benefits from the pooling of over 180 faculty members from Business School and Law Faculty combined.
+Academic advisors from the two Faculties offer an integrated student advising service to the BBA-JD students by providing guidance and advice on academic development and pastoral care throughout students’ course of study.

-The BBA-JD, being one of the first of its kind in Asia, is an articulated undergraduate/ postgraduate double degree programme combining business and law.
-The students will obtain the two degrees in five years, as opposed to the usual six years if the two programmes are attempted separately.
+The BBA-JD, being one of the first of its kind in Asia, is an articulated undergraduate/postgraduate double degree programme combining business and law.
+Students will obtain the two degrees in five years, as opposed to the six years that would be required to pursue the two courses of study separately.

-Beyond academic training, the BBA-JD students enjoy ample opportunities for various out-of-class learning experience such as internship, exchange, mentorship and entrepreneurship offered by the CUHK Business School, the Faculty of Law, the University and the Colleges.
+Beyond academic training, the BBA-JD students enjoy ample opportunities for various out-of-class learning experience such as internships, exchanges, mentorships and entrepreneurship offered by CUHK Business School, the Faculty of Law, the University and the Colleges.

 - Business Analytics